 Starting just outside Coneyhurst, you’ll cross the River Arun and head south, encountering the first troublesome gradient of the day shortly before you pass through Fittleworth.
 This, like most of the hills on the whole route of the day, should provide a gentle test for the legs as small ascents such as these crop up little and often.

 Entering the South Downs National Park, another small challenge lays in wait just before Upwaltham – followed by another soon after on a twin-peak mini-test.
 Continuing on a clockwise loop, the next small climb around 10 miles later should be the last of the taxing ascents of the day as you head upwards on the map, this time towards the North Downs.

-These moderately hilly surroundings will not pose too much of a sudden threat, making for more of what could be described as a lumpy section of terrain until the finish line.
-Short and sharp hills will present themselves occasionally but you’re likely to appreciate the rolling roads that stand between you and a finisher’s medal, t-shirt and PowerBar recovery product waiting for you at the finish line.
+These moderately hilly surroundings will not pose too much of a threat, making for more of what could be described as a lumpy section of terrain until the finish line.
+Short and sharp hills will present themselves occasionally but you’re likely to appreciate the rolling roads that stand between you and a finisher’s medal at the finish line.

 The Wiggle Sussex Surrey Scramble is an ideal sportive for casual and hardened cyclists alike thanks to the choice of three routes.
 Both counties are known to by fairly lumpy, and Epic riders will have their share of climbing to do, but the Standard and Short routes shouldn't pose too much bother for even the casual Sunday cyclist.

 We always welcome volunters at our events so if you fancy joining the crew for the day and helping out, please get in touch.
 You will be rewarded for your efforts and will be able to choose an event to ride for free.
 If this particular event is fully staffed, you can always put your name down for another event.
 More information about volunteering can be found on our Volunteer at a Cycling Event page, along with the link to the online application form.